 pain relief, boosted immunity, and increased confidence.
 Whether you have a partner or not, it’s possible to get the benefits of pleasure.

-In addition, many sexual disorders stem from anxiety, depression, or trauma.
+In addition, some sexual disorders stem from anxiety, depression, or trauma.
 Left unchecked, our libido diminishes and it can be hard to orgasm.
 Sex can even be painful, causing vaginismus or dyspareunia.
 This creates a painful cycle that makes sex altogether undesirable for some.

 Many sexual disorders, including a lack of interest in sex, are best addressed by a sex therapist.
 Some may require prescription medications like antidepressants.
 There’s no shame in getting the help you need, because not addressing sexual wellness issues is a two-fold problem: you’re denied the benefits of pleasure and you continue to live with a painful problem.